South Sudan sees northern border zone within a month

 Sudan leader Omar Hassan al-Bashir and South Sudan’s Salva Kiir met in Ethiopia at the weekend to try to quell tensions that have rumbled since a flare-up of violence along the disputed border in April last year, the worst since the South seceded in 2011.

-South Sudan became independent in July 2011 under a 2005 peace agreement which ended decades of civil war but the neighbors have yet to resolve a long list of disputes.
+South Sudan became independent in July 2011 under a 2005 peace agreement which ended decades of civil war but the neighbours have yet to resolve a long list of disputes.

 The southern government in Juba shut down its entire oil output of 350,000 barrels per day (bpd) a year ago after failing to agree on an export fee with the north.